 The McCoy College of Business Foundation currently has matching funds available to donors.
-For example, if you wanted to create a scholarship endowment, a donor’s gift of $25,000 would be matched by the Foundation to create a $50,000 scholarship.
+For example, if you wanted to create a graduate scholarship endowment, a donor’s gift of $25,000 would be matched by the Foundation to create a $50,000 graduate scholarship.
 In essence, the funding levels listed above are cut in half as long as matching funds are available and the purpose of the gift meets the matching criteria.

 Endowments may be funding in a variety of ways:

 • Gift of cash pledged and paid over a period of time up to five years